 The ambulatory clinical experience occurs at the UMMC Midtown campus in the University of Maryland Center for Diabetes and Endocrinology (UMCDE) (General Endocrine, Metabolic Bone, Pituitary, Thyroid and Diabetes Continuity Clinics) and the BVAMC ambulatory clinics (Diabetes, Metabolic Bone, Thyroid Biopsy, and General Endocrine Continuity Clinics).
 The Midtown site is 1.25 miles (~10 minutes) from UMMC and the BVAMC is 0.2 miles from UMMC.
 During the second year of fellowship, fellows spend a total of one month working at endocrinology practices based at Greater Baltimore Medical Center (GBMC) which is located 10 miles (~20 minutes) north of UMMC and Mercy Medical Center (MMC) which is located 1.5 miles (~10 minutes) east of UMMC.
 During time at GBMC and MMC, fellows gain exposure to the practice of Diabetes, Endocrinology and Metabolism in a community setting seeing both outpatients and inpatients with diabetes and endocrine disorders.

 Since endocrinology is now predominantly an outpatient specialty, extensive opportunities are provided for fellows in Diabetes, General Endocrinology and Endocrinology Subspecialty Clinics at UMMC Midtown and BVAMC.
 Fellows spend 4 months during their first year of fellowship on a clinic only rotation (7-8 clinics/wk).
-During this time, the fellow sees patients in the Diabetes and General Endocrinology Continuity Clinics as well as in Pituitary, Thyroid, Metabolic Bone, and Pediatric Diabetes/Endocrine Clinics.
-During the months on Diabetes and Endocrinology Consult Services, fellows spend 4-5 half days in clinic including UMMC Midtown and BVAMC diabetes and endocrine continuity clinics.
-During their research months, fellows have 2 clinics/wk (1 continuity clinic and 1 general endocrine or metabolic bone clinic per week).
+During this time, the fellow sees patients in the Diabetes and General Endocrinology Continuity Clinics as well as in Pituitary, Thyroid, and Metabolic Bone Clinics.
+During the months on Diabetes and Endocrinology Consult Services, fellows spend 4 half days in clinic including UMMC Midtown and BVAMC diabetes and endocrine continuity clinics.
+During their research months, fellows have 2 clinics/wk (1 continuity clinic and 1 general endocrine).
 Fellows become integral members of the UMCDE, a multi-disciplinary, state-of-the-art diabetes and endocrinology center.
 Fine needle aspiration (FNA) biopsies of the thyroid are performed in weekly thyroid clinics, and a close working relationship with radiology, cytopathology and endocrine surgery is maintained.
 Fellows gain important experience reviewing and interpreting these histopathological specimens.
 Fellows may also elect to rotate in the Reproductive Endocrine Clinic.

 University of Maryland Medical Center